Squidex/squidex-docs2/01-getting-started/installation/configuration.md

 ### I see the login screen but I cannot login.

-Ensure that you have configured a strong password if you use `IDENTITY__ADMINPASWORD`.
+Ensure that you have configured a strong password if you use `IDENTITY__ADMINPASSWORD`.

 You will see the following entry in your logs: